 How can delivery workers protect themselves?

 Even if you want to order dinner from your favorite local restaurant to support them during this tough time, you may be worried that your order is putting delivery workers at risk.
 According to Kullar, delivery workers are “the ones who are most prone to coming into contact with individuals who are sick.”
-While face masks are generally not recommended unless you’re already sick or a medical professional, Kullar says delivery workers should be wearing masks to protect themselves and others.
-With masks in short supply, though, this isn’t always possible, which makes no-contact delivery the best thing you can do — for them as well as for you.
+In accordance with the CDC’s current recommendations, delivery workers should be wearing cloth face masks (along with anyone else going out in public), but no-contact delivery remains your best option, both for them and for you.

 And what about store and warehouse employees?